jg8610/jg8610.github.io/_posts/2016-06-30-Multi-Task.md

 with tf.Session() as sess: # set up the session
     sess.run(tf.initialize_all_variables())
     Model_Loss = sess.run(
-                Loss, # the first argument is the name of the tensorflow variabl you want to return { # the second argument is the data for the placeholders
+                Loss, # the first argument is the name of the Tensorflow variabl you want to return { # the second argument is the data for the placeholders
                   X: np.random.rand(10,10),
                   Y: np.random.rand(10).reshape(-1,1)